m-shayanshafi/FaceHack/README.md

 ## Acknowledgements

-We would like to express out thanks to Mahmood Sharif and Xinyun Chen for sharing source code for the backdoor and adversarial attacks.
+We would like to express our thanks to Mahmood Sharif and Xinyun Chen for sharing source code for the backdoor and adversarial attacks.

 We would also like to thank Daniel Maturana for open-sourcing his utility to download the pubfig dataset.